aczzdx/aczzdx.github.io/_posts/2019-04-28-NL2BashComplex.markdown

 # Yet Another Step to Improve: Add Semantic Loss

 The intuition to try to add semantic loss is inspired by [Variational Autoencoder(VAE)](https://arxiv.org/abs/1312.6114).
 VAE adds an additional latent loss to constrain the model’s latent variables’ distribution.
 It makes us consider adding a regularization item.
 [Semantic loss](http://web.cs.ucla.edu/~guyvdb/papers/XuICML18.pdf) is a good possible add-on.
 Its design intention is to capture logical constraints and structured predictions, like one-hot constraint when encoding in addition to standard sigmoid cross entropy.
-Semantic Loss can be formualted as the pfollowing.
+Semantic Loss can be formualated as the following.

 $$L^s (\alpha, \mathbf{p}) \propto - \log \sum_{x \models \alpha} \prod_{i: \mathbf{x} \models X_i} p_i \prod_{i: x \models \neg X_i} (1 - p_i)$$

 where $\mathbf{p}$ is the vector of possibilities for each variable in $\mathbf{x}$, and $\alpha$ is a sentence over $\mathbf{x}$.
-Then, we add semantic loss to the orignal loss function and control it with hyperparameter $\omega$.
+Then, we add semantic loss to the orignial loss function and control it with hyperparameter $\omega$.

 $$ L = L_{\mathrm{orignial}} + \omega \, L^s(\alpha, \mathbf{p})$$